calherries/site/posts/2022-01-28-objects-as-closures.md

-# Objects as functions in Clojure
+# Objects as Closures

 We often talk about objects as concrete features of a language.
 For example, a JavaScript object.
 But objects are also an abstract idea, that can be implemented without using language features specific to objects.
-In fact, objects can be implemented using function closures.
-Every functional programming language can implement them, even if they're not officially supported at the language level.
+In fact, objects can be implemented by just using functions.
+Every programming language with first class functions can implement objects, even if objects are not officially supported at the language level.

 To demonstrate, let's compare stack objects in Python and Clojure.